 If you don’t start now, when will you?

-It’s quite common to believe that if you had more time, you’d make more things happen, but in reality, it doesn’t work quite like that, at least not from my experience.
+It’s easy to believe that if you had more time, you’d make more things happen, but reality doesn’t work like that.

 You see, there’s something called Parkinson’s Law that states: Work expands so as to fill the time available for its completion.

-I saw this happen in my own life when I started working online full-time.
-I had more time on my hands, but I didn’t work more.
+I saw this happen in my life when I started working online full-time.
+I had more time on my hands, but I didn’t get more done.

-If you have a job and a family, you will obviously have less time on your hands than a 20-something who hasn’t decided what to do with his life yet.
+If you have a job and a family, you will obviously have less time on your hands than a 20-something.

-But this shouldn’t stop you from doing anything.
+But this shouldn’t keep you from taking action.
 You can always find time to do what you want.
 It all depends on how badly you want something.